bonddenhalter/jediVR/README.md

 The tab key will not reset to the global origin, but rather a central position in the room that provides a good view of the guard cube.

+The guard cube will match or mirror the movement of the PlayerController.
+This design choice was chosen for a seated VR experience.

 Assets:
 Stone Wall - https://assetstore.unity.com/packages/2d/textures-materials/brick/18-high-resolution-wall-textures-12567